edgedb/edgedb/docs/guides/contributing/documentation.rst

 Style
 =====

-- **Lines should be no longer than 79 characters.** This is enforced by linters as part of our CI process.
-Linting :ref:`can be disabled
-  <ref_guide_contributing_documentation_linter_toggle>`, but this should not be
-  used unless it's necessary and only for as long as it is necessary.
 - **Remove trailing whitespace or whitespace on empty lines.**
 - **Surround references to parameter named with asterisks.** You may be tempted to surround parameter names with double backticks (````param````).
 We avoid